Sharp Page transitions in generic Hamiltonian dynamics: Entanglement dynamics

 \section{Entanglement dynamics}

-We begin with a qualitative discussion of the entanglement dynamics, before addressing the quantitative question of whether the Page transition is sharp.
-The qualitative discussion applies to both the full-system and Lindblad dynamics.
-However, for full-system dynamics, we are unable to study a sufficiently wide range of system sizes to address quantitative size-dependence; therefore, our quantitative analysis will focus on the Lindblad model, though we expect similar conclusions to hold for the full-system dynamics.
+We begin with a qualitative discussion of the entanglement dynamics before addressing the quantitative question of whether the Page transition is sharp.
+The qualitative discussion applies to both the full-system and Lindbladian dynamics.
+However, for full-system dynamics, we are unable to study a sufficiently wide range of system sizes to address quantitative size dependence; therefore, our quantitative analysis will focus on the Lindbladian model, though we expect similar conclusions to hold for the full-system dynamics.